juliank/AdventOfCode2023/README.md

 - Look into making it possible to use separate parsing logic for part 1 and part 2.
 - Consider making a type (enum?) for `Direction` (currently used in both puzzle 10 and 16).
   - Extend `Point` with methods to get the next point in the given `Direction`?
+- Making a utility method to create a set of points with values, with optionall max/min values?
+- Rewrite the Point<T> record to use composition instead of inheritance

 ## Puzzles